Pentagonal Constraints & Quantum Computing

 Fibonacci Temporal Protection

-The mechanism: periodic perturbations at frequency generate resonances at all harmonics forming a dense spectrum.
-Two periodic drives with a rational frequency ratio create an overlapping resonance comb degrading protection.
+The mechanism is resonance separation.
+Periodic perturbations at frequency generate resonances at all harmonics , forming a dense spectrum.
+Two periodic drives with a rational frequency ratio create an overlapping resonance comb that degrades protection.
 Fibonacci quasi-periodicity with limiting ratio —the hardest irrational to approximate by rationals (Hurwitz’s theorem)—maximally separates all resonances.
 The temporal structure averages noise across all frequencies simultaneously without destructive interference.

 Testing different pulse sequences systematically—periodic, random, quasi-periodic—Fibonacci emerged as optimal: coherence extended 3.7×.
 The temporal structure that minimizes interference follows the same mathematics as Penrose spatial tilings: the -sector operating in time rather than space, using the same inflation–deflation recursion that governs quasicrystalline order.